 You get to travel and work at the same time

 Recently, we travelled to Hong Kong and I never had a hard time asking for a vacation leave from my boss.
 When I was with the BPO company, I have to file leave application 2 weeks ahead of the preferred vacation date and it's 30% chance to get an approval.

 Now I can travel and work as long as I have my laptop with me and a stable internet connection.
 Cool right?

 The picture above is my daughter doing her homework beside me.
 As a mother, it's a great feeling to spend time with her while earning.
 I don't have to say goodbye to her every night and I don't have to see her cry too.What a relief!

-No more lame foods from the company's pantry and say hello to home made foods!
+No more lame food from the company's pantry—say hello to homemade meals!

-It's a great savings and not travelling to work is better and safer.
-On my case, since my working hours were at night, I'm always worried with my safety.
-There are cases of robbery, rape and other crimes during those hours and I'm scared to bump into one.
+It's great savings, and not travelling to work is better and safer.
+In my case, since my working hours were at night, I was always worried with my safety.
+There are cases of robbery, rape and other crimes during those hours and I'm scared to be the victim of one.

 Since you'll spend most of your time at home, you might forget to exercise (I'm guilty).
-I know that the work load and running errands should not be an excuse but I just want my rest when I have my free time.
+I know that the work load and running errands should not be an excuse, but I just want my rest when I have my free time.
 The best way to handle this is through time management.
-Manage your working time, exercise and other chores to keep everything balanced.
+Manage your work, exercise and other chores to keep everything balanced.

 There's no boss around nor colleague to check your actions while working so you need discipline to maintain your good working habit and be productive.

 You need to shoulder your own expenses needed for work.